 Why is JOMO replacing FOMO?

-With a new wave of hustle culture permeating the millennial workforce and debt-inducing FOMO driving their social scene, JOMO looks to be a trend among young adults who want a break from being “always on.”
+With the millennial workforce leaning more into overworking, and debt-inducing FOMO driving their social scene, JOMO looks to be a trend among young adults who want a break from being “always on.”
 In other words, it’s possible that many young adults are simply too burned out to go out.

 In fact, survey respondents said they’re willing to give up a number of activities — including drinks with friends (52%), a night out dancing (48%), shopping (42%), and sporting events (40%) — to reap the benefits of JOMO.